Resident Artist: Julie Higgins

 Women’s History Month is upon us, and we here at the girl & the fig are honored to work with many incredibly strong, intelligent, talented women.
 Among these women is our resident artist, Julie Higgins.

 Julie cites the girl & the fig as a source of inspiration for her pieces.
-The woman in her work remains unnamed, though she does refer to her as “Juicy, Earthy, Woman. ” This is Julie’s vision of women, and her capture every woman, as well as parts of Julie herself.
+The woman in her work remains unnamed, though she does refer to her as “Juicy, Earthy, Woman.”
+This is Julie’s vision and portrayal of women, as well as parts of herself.
 Through “Juicy, Earthy, Woman,” Higgins evokes a woman’s range of character; playful, sensual, and voluptuous, all while maintaining power and goddess energy.
 “Juicy, Earthy, Woman” is a healer and mother energy, playing many roles, as all women do.